Related Free Essays

 Lóránt Czigány, A History of Hungarian Literature, “The Renaissance in Hungary”

-History of Poland on Polish Government’s website
+History of Poland on the Polish Government’s website

-Paul Henry Láng, “The So Called Netherlands Schools,” The Musical Quarterly, Vol. 25, No. 1.
+Paul Henry Láng, “The So-Called Netherlands Schools,” The Musical Quarterly, Vol. 25, No. 1.
 (1939), pp. 48-59.
 (Subscription required for JSTOR link.)

 Jules Michelet, History of France, trans.
 G. H. Smith (New York: D. Appleton, 1847)